-IIC is greatly influenced by the surfaces and areas under the floor and the IIC rating can be significantly enhanced by the addition of underlayment, insulation, or by floating the floor.
+Surfaces and areas under the floor influence impact isolation class.
+Underlayment and insulation significantly enhance the IIC.
 The “loudest” floor is stone or tile laid directly over concrete.
-The IIC scale does not account for joist noises like squeaking or rattling.
+However, the IIC scale does not account for joist noises like squeaking or rattling.

-NRC (noise reduction coefficient) measures the amount of noise that is absorbed by the material and not reflected.
-A room with a high NRC rating would eliminate background noise and echoes to help clarify speech.
-Theaters, for example, must be constructed to have a high NRC rating.
+NRC (noise reduction coefficient) measures the amount of noise absorbed by the material and not reflected.
+A room with a high NRC rating eliminates background noise and echoes to help clarify speech.
+Theaters, for example, are constructed with a high NRC rating in mind.
 Without it, sound waves would bounce off the walls and crash into each other, creating a cacophony of continuous sound, making individual words impossible to distinguish.
 Carpet, with an NRC rating of .40–.50 is the most efficient absorptive material.
 Vinyl, cork, and rubber have a fairly high NRC rating, with hardwood, bamboo, tile, and stone at the bottom of the scale for sound absorption.

 Under the Floor

-Sound transmission is affected by more than just the top layer of flooring.
+The top layer of flooring is only the tip of the iceberg for flooring sound transmission.
 Other factors include the underlayment and subfloor, plus adhesives and sealants used during installation.
 If used on a higher floor in a multi-story structure, insulation between the floor of one room and the ceiling of the room below plays an important part in deadening sound.
 Any kind of insulation packed between the joists will not only help to trap and dissipate sound, it will block the loss of heat or air-conditioning, effectively lowering your utility bills.

 The use of flexible acoustic adhesives adds yet another layer of sound dampening properties to the floor.
-Applied around the edges of the floor, a flexible sealant is designed to fill gaps where the floor meets the wall or around doors or air ducts in order to block channels where sound can travel.
+When applied around the edges of the floor, flexible sealant is designed to fill gaps.
+For example, where the floor meets the wall, around doors or air ducts, blocking channels where sound can travel.

 Flooring for Sound Reduction

 Number one on the on all counts is carpeting.
 By definition, carpet is the antithesis of hard, echoing surfaces.
-Sound waves are effectively absorbed and deflected by the carpet and by the padding under the carpet, and the level of sound absorption can be enhanced with a thicker pad.
-Carpet is usually the cheapest option in the short run, but also the most problematic in terms of durability, cleaning, and allergy aggravation because it tends to trap allergens and dust.
+Carpet and the padding under the carpet absorbs and deflects sound waves.
+Sound absorption is further enhanced with a thicker pad.
+Carpet is usually the cheapest option in the short run.
+However, it is also the most problematic in terms of durability, cleaning, and allergy aggravation because it tends to trap allergens and dust.

 Cork is a great choice for sound reduction.
-It does more than merely dampen sound; it absorbs it, creating a blissful peace that everyone will appreciate, including downstairs neighbors.
-Cork is such an effective sound reduction material that it is used on walls to soundproof recording studios to produce clear soundtracks without background noise.
+It does more than merely dampen sound, it absorbs it.
+Cork creates a blissful peace that everyone will appreciate, including downstairs neighbors.
+It is such an effective sound reduction material that it is used on walls to soundproof recording studios to produce clear soundtracks without background noise.
 The key is in the porous structure of the cork.
-Rather than bounce around, sound waves sink into the cellular structure of the cork and are broken up.
+Rather than bounce around, the cellular structure of the cork breaks up the sound waves.

 In addition to the obvious benefit of sound reduction, cork flooring adds natural warmth to rooms and a slightly springy give that makes it comfortable and easy to walk or stand on and may even save dropped objects from breaking on impact.

-Quality vinyl flooring that is backed with foam and has a cushioned, flexible surface, makes it a good choice for a sound reduction, but as with everything else, you get what you pay for.
+Foam-backed quality vinyl flooring has a cushioned, flexible surface, making it a good choice for a sound reduction.
+But, as with everything else, you get what you pay for.
 While you can install any tile over an existing floor, the material of the floor will influence sound absorption qualities.
 Top quality vinyl will help nullify that factor and provide a nearly soundless surface that has spring and give for comfort.

-Laminate flooring can be a reasonably good choice for sound reduction with the addition of a quality underlayment.
-In addition to absorbing sound, a layer underlayment will add a feeling of solidity to the floor and reduce the hollow percussive sound that footfalls can produce when laminate flooring is floated over a subfloor without the benefit of underlayment.
+Laminate flooring is a reasonably good choice for sound reduction with the addition of a quality underlayment.
+Underlayment adds a feeling of solidity and comfort to the floor.
+It reduces the hollow percussive sound produced by footfalls when laminate flooring is floated over a subfloor without underlayment.
 The underlayment pads a laminate floor much in the same way that a pad works under carpet, adding give for extra comfort and insulation for overall warmth.